Decoding the Multimodal Mind: Generalizable Brain-to-Text Translation via Multimodal Alignment and Adaptive Routing: Introduction

 \section{Introduction}

 Brain-Computer Interfaces (BCIs) enable users to interact with the external world using only their thoughts.
 One of the most significant applications of BCIs is language decoding, which aims to translate brain signals into text.
 This capability holds tremendous promise for restoring communication in individuals with severe language impairments, thereby reconnecting them with their environment.
 However, reliable language decoding remains exceptionally challenging because the brain representation of thought is inherently complex and multimodal \cite{meyer2007hemodynamic, barsalou2008grounded, anderson2017visually}.
-For example, reading the sentence ``a dog barks in a grassy field" engages not only linguistic processing but also evokes vivid visual and auditory imagery.
+For example, reading the sentence ``a dog barks in a grassy field'' engages not only linguistic processing but also evokes vivid visual and auditory imagery.
 Consequently, recorded brain signals comprise a rich mixture of linguistic, visual, and auditory representations.

-Most existing decoding models, however, exploit only a single modality of these brain representations \cite{mai2023unibrain,xia2024umbrae,qiu2025mindllm}, learning a direct mapping from brain signals to unimodal representation.
-This approach overlooks the brain's inherently multimodal processing: text can evoke visual imagery, and images can activate language-related brain regions \cite{zhao2025memory,spence2011crossmodal,bolam2022neurocomputational}.
-Such cross-modal activations provide complementary information that is crucial for more effective brain decoding.
+Most existing decoding models, however, exploit only a single modality of these brain representations \cite{mai2023unibrain,ferrante2023brain,xia2024umbrae,qiu2025mindllm}, learning a direct mapping from brain signals to a unimodal representation.
+This strategy cannot generalize to inputs from other modalities and, more importantly, overlooks the brain’s inherently multimodal processing: text can evoke visual imagery, and images can activate language-related brain regions \cite{zhao2025memory,spence2011crossmodal,bolam2022neurocomputational}.
+We hypothesize that such cross-modal activations provide complementary information that is crucial for effective brain decoding.

-To bridge this gap, we propose a unified BCI decoding framework that leverages multimodal brain activations evoked by unimodal stimuli.
-As illustrated in Figure \ref{fig1}, our approach performs multimodal alignment by learning a mapping from brain signals to a shared semantic space encompassing text, image, and audio modalities.
-At the core of our framework is a adaptive routing mechanism that dynamically selects and fuses multimodal brain features for each input, emulating the brain's associative processes.
-For each brain sample, this module analyzes the underlying neural representations and determines the optimal contribution of each modality to decode the user's thoughts.
+To incorporate this associative mechanism into brain decoding, we propose a unified multimodal framework (Figure \ref{fig1}).
+First, we perform multimodal alignment by learning a mapping from brain signals to a shared semantic space that encompasses text, image, and audio representations.
+We then introduce an adaptive routing mechanism that dynamically selects and fuses modality-specific brain features for each sample, emulating the brain’s cross-modal associative activation and context-dependent integration.
+Given a brain sample, the router analyzes the underlying neural representations and determines the contribution of each modality to decode the user’s thoughts.
+Together, these components enable a unified BCI decoding framework that leverages multimodal activations elicited by unimodal stimuli.